nebulab/playbook/how-we-work/client-guide.html.md

 The onboarding process consists of six different steps:

 1. **Kick-off call:** During this call we'll get to know each other.
-We'll introduce ourselves, our tools and our processes.
+We'll introduce ourselves, our tools and our practices.
 We will also ask you to explain your project's goals and current work methodology (if any) and what you expect from us.
 2. **Project evaluation:** After the kick-off call, we'll ask for access to any existing materials that might help us understand whether your project is a good fit for us.
 These might be